ForbodingAngel/Rapid-Platform-Base/README.md

 # What it does

-Rapid Platform Base originally started as a base theme and wordpress install for The Rapid Platform (http://www.therapidplatform.com) and while Rapid Platform is certainly still an important part, it's roll gets progressively smaller as development continues.
+Rapid Platform Base originally started as a base theme and wordpress install for The Rapid Platform (http://www.therapidplatform.com) and while Rapid Platform is certainly still an important part, it's role gets progressively smaller as development continues.

 Using the plugins provided and the customization options therein, this framework will allow you to erect custom sites in minutes.
 I even use it on my own company site (http://www.it-magique.com), and it is in use for quite a few other sites on the web as well.